dannygelman1/ConceptCove/README.md

 #### Components
 - `app.tsx` - this is where you log in/sign up, and query all the concepts
-- `fullTable.tsx` - this is displays the title, create button, concepts per page dropdown, search bar, table and previous/next buttons, as well as holding the logic for sorting/filtering the rows
+- `fullTable.tsx` - this displays the title, create button, concepts per page dropdown, search bar, table and previous/next buttons, as well as holding the logic for sorting/filtering the rows
 - `row.tsx` - this displays a single row and the edit state of the row
-- `inputForm.tsd` - this is displays the input form to submit new entries
+- `inputForm.tsx` - this displays the input form to submit new entries

 #### GraphQL
 Each page uses queries and mutations from my `AppService.ts`, which is a light wrapper for the GraphQL queries/mutations in `gqlClient.ts`